cmackeen/cmackeen.github.io/docs/projects/pilemma.md

 and receive Dai, MakerDAO`s stablecoin.
 This is analogous to "minting" Dai, and now to get the collateral ETH back (from the "urn") you must return the Dai you minted.
-While your CDP is open, interest accruing on the debt (the "stability fee") will be deducted from your collateral ETH.
-If at anytime your CDP "urn" of ETH falls below 150% in value (Dai conversion based on some oracle) compared to the Dai minted, you hit the "liquidation ratio".
+While your CDP is open, interest accruing on the debt (the "stability fee") will added to the amount of Dai it takes to retrieve your collateral.
+If at anytime your CDP "urn" of ETH falls below 150% in value (Dai conversion based on an oracle) compared to the Dai minted, you hit the "liquidation ratio".
 This triggers events which in turn lead to the liquidation of some or *all* of your "urn".